ck007tiwari/ck007tiwari/README.md

 ## 💻 Software Development Engineer II | MERN Stack Specialist | Frontend Expert

-Dynamic software developer with 3 years of IT experience, specializing in frontend and MERN stack development.
+Dynamic software developer with 3+ years of IT experience, specializing in frontend and MERN stack development.
 Currently leading frontend projects at a technology firm, with a proven track record of delivering high-quality solutions on time.
+Strong skills in project management and team leadership, committed to continuous learning and seeking to advance my career into Software Development Engineer (SDE) and leadership roles.

 - 🔭 I'm currently working on MERN Stack and React Native for mobile applications
 - 🌱 I'm always eager to learn and grow as a developer